This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- For the salted rim, take a lemon wedge and coat the rim of an old fashioned glass.
+- For the salted rim, take a lemon wedge and coat the rim of an old-fashioned glass.
 Dip in margarita salt, rotating until coated.

-- Combine all ingredients in a cocktail shaker.
+- Combine tequila, honey syrup, lemon, and Grand Marnier in a cocktail shaker.
 Add a cup of ice and shake vigorously for 10 seconds.
-Pour straight into the old fashioned glass with the (now crushed) ice or fresh ice.
-Garnish with a lemon wheel.

 Notes